Anarchist companionship: Terminology

 The term companion literally means 'bread fellow, messmate'.
 The term replaced citizen among anarchists in France in the early 1880s for several reasons, some of which were noted by the Boulangist newspaper La Cocarde in 1888:

+A few words about this epithet companion, which anarchists use to refer to one another.
+Citizen was the republican word, I would even say the revolutionary one.
+But citizen implied a right of citizenship (civitas, civis), a contract agreed upon with a governing power: citizen suited only slaves, from an anarchist perspective.
+Something else had to be found.
+They created the term companion, which, in fact, carried no obligations.

 Anarchist companionship

 Typology of companionship

 During this period, companions were generally men, although women could also be part of the movement.
 Contrary to the view upheld in earlier historiography of the movement, companions were not necessarily young, celibate men.
 In the French Nord department, for instance, among male companions, 67% were between 20 and 35 years old, 27.7% were over 35, and only 4.8% were under 20, which presents the image of a movement primarily composed of militants in their 'age prime'.
 Moreover, police reports on companions indicate a relatively equal number of married and single men, without accounting for free unions or cohabitation, which also existed.

 In France, a certain number of companions were foreigners, mainly Italians, Russians, Polish, Belgians, Spanish, or British people.
 However, sources on them are difficult to analyze, as they belonged to circles that were challenging for the French authorities to infiltrate, making precise details hard to determine.
 From a socio-economic perspective, companions were predominantly involved in manual work, but far from all of them were artisans.
-Additionally, their professions varied greatly depending on location—while one city might have a majority of artisans, another might have mostly factory workers, making the composition of the movement quite diverse.
+Additionally, their professions varied greatly depending on location, while one city might have a majority of artisans, another might have mostly factory workers, making the composition of the movement quite diverse.

+Among the various types of anarchists of this period, Bouhey identifies, for example, the gyrovague anarchists, characterized by great mobility and a deep penetration of the (at least European) territory through their travels and contacts; these allowed them to serve as 'liaison agents' within the companionship and thus helped to unify the movement's action and thought.